alexanderdyb/javascript-frameworks-ca/README.md

 ## Description

-AThis project is a React-based e-commerce store utilizing the Noroff API for product data.
+This project is a React-based e-commerce store utilizing the Noroff API for product data.
 The application showcases a dynamic and responsive design, suitable for all devices.
 The primary features include a homepage with a product listing, an individual product page, a cart page, and a checkout success page.
 A key feature is the look-ahead search bar on the homepage that filters products as you type.

 ## Features